[Updated January 2024]

 Since the major components already exist in a garage, this build-out requires items such as constructing the fourth wall (where the garage door is currently), adding interior walls, a kitchen, bathroom, flooring, etc; adding doors and windows, plumbing, electrical, HVAC, insulation, and a new sewer line that connects to the sewer lateral on the property.

 The construction cost for an ADU garage conversion usually ranges $90,000-$120,000 depending on location and the homeowner’s requirements.
-Costs will go up if the garage has a lot of deferred maintenance such as a cracked floor or leaky roof.
-Costs to construct a brand new ADU will vary considerably based on size, the number of stories, location, access, etc, but will generally range from $100,000-$400,000.
-A good rule of thumb is to assume $300-$400 per square foot – the bigger the space, the lower cost per square foot.
-If you’re considering ‘building up’ with a 2-story (or second story) accessory dwelling unit, costs will go up as well.
+Costs will go up if the garage has a lot of deferred maintenance, such as a cracked floor or leaky roof.
+Costs to construct a brand new ADU will vary considerably based on size, the number of stories, location, access, etc., but will generally range from $100,000 to $400,000.
+A good rule of thumb is to assume $300-$400 per square foot – the bigger the space, the lower the cost per square foot.
+If you’re considering ‘building up’ with a 2-story (or second-story) accessory dwelling unit, costs will go up as well.
 Check out our ADU scope checklist to determine what items need to be included in your ADU project budget,

 See More: 5 Best ADU Cost-Saving Tips

 How do I pay for an accessory dwelling unit?

 There are multiple ways to finance an accessory dwelling unit project.
 Obviously, homeowners can pay for it from their own savings.
 Or they can finance this project by taking out a home equity line of credit, getting a construction loan from their bank, or using a home renovation loan that offers a quick processing timeline but does come with a higher interest rate from a company like RenoFi, Lightstream, or SoFi.

 What is the process of building an accessory dwelling unit?